ericbauer55/strava-eda/README.md

 The time intervals between rows seem to either be 1 second or 2 seconds.
 So even if our data are discrete points in time, they are not quite synchronous.
 This is something we will need to fix since we want to deal with a time series.

 The timescale of seconds is perfectly reasonably, though.
 As a bike rider with human limits, any motions I make can be described with enough detail at this timescale.
 The "origin" or timezone for the timestamps are naive and otherwise unclear.
 As the person generating the data, I can say that it is created in the Eastern timezone.
 Since I will only be comparing my trips, these naive timestamps are fine.
 It may be necessary to adjust for daylight savings in the future though.
 The question of when "night" begins/ends is related to this information, but perhaps we can find these historical sunsets/rises with an API.

+### Questions & Assumptions:

+The initial questions and assumptions form the start of the data adventure.
+These will guide where to look in the data forest and will check risks for any danger later on.
+I'll start by listing my initial questions

+#### Questions

+#### Assumptions

+#### Prioritizing the Places to Explore

+_Placeholder_: 1/x curves for Impact vs. Effort and the regions of "no brainers", "do laters" and "do not dos"

+### Project Directory Structure:

+Staying organized both with the various data files, exploration notebooks and supporting tools is important.
+A repeatable project directory structure will help streamline each adventure too.